growerp/growerp/packages/utils/README.md

 4. will start chat and moqui backend
 5. will start flutter using the currently available platform

-## switch_prod_dev.dart
-switch pubspec.yaml files between test( all packages local via path) to using the packages from pub.dev and the reverse.
-Used when releasing a new version.

 ## screenshots
 will create screenshots using the (old driver) integration tests for all the emulators which are defined.